If you are at risk of homelessness

 All accommodation is self-contained with your own bathroom so you can self-isolate safely – for example, a hotel room or a room in a student block.

 Food and essential items

-We are delivering food and essential items three times a day to ensure you can self-isolate successfully and do not need to leave your room.
-Breakfast and two hot meals a day are being provided by Pembroke College’s catering team.
+We are delivering food and essential items to ensure you can self-isolate successfully and do not need to leave your room.
+A hot dinner and breakfast pack are being provided by Pembroke College’s catering team.